 Once you completed all the halls you wanted to see you could go to the halls that were initially of the least interest to your business.
 You may find some ideas on other products in less interesting halls too.

-Many hotels will provide a free shuttle bus to exhibitions.
+If you are looking for hotels to stay during the period, I always book my hotels on AGODA.
+Many hotels will provide a free shuttle bus to the exhibitions.
 Check with the hotel staff to see if this service is provided.

 • Name/Business cards (an absolute MUST)